 – Which requirements must be imposed on the various parameters that interplay to determine the performance of the transmission service, such as QoS, picture and sound quality, signal latency, etc., in order to ensure that the transmission service provides adequate performance for those applications using a reasonable amount of resources, such as a reasonable amount of bit-rate?

-– What are the requirements and interfaces to interconnect with the outside entities providing content and/or services to the video and sound transmission networks?
+– What are the requirements and interfaces to interconnect with the outside entities providing content and/or services to the video and sound transmission networks, fixed wireless access network (e.g. wireless local access network, private IMT-2020 network and beyond), etc?

+NOTE – Private IMT-2020 network is intended to refer to the private wireless network specifically designed for supplementing cable TV access network.

 – What are the requirements and interfaces for the video and sound transmission networks to interconnect with other outside networks for video and sound distribution not under the responsibility of ITU-T SG9, e.g., vehicle multimedia networks?

+– What are the requirements and interfaces for video and sound transmission networks to provide related data services?

 – What are the functional and operational requirements of the various applications that must be met for delivery control of different compressed programme bit streams and/or packet streams, i.e., TS or MMT, on the output channel of television distribution systems such as multiplexing, switching, and insertion?

 – Which technical solutions can be recommended to allow the delivery control, such as multiplexing, switching and insertion, of different compressed programme bit streams and/or packet streams, i.e., TS or MMT, on the output channel of television distribution systems?

-– What are the appropriate system model, requirements and transmission methods for UHDTV, HDR, 3D (stereoscopic/autostereoscopic/hologram), multi-view and free-viewpoint video signals using different transport means?
+– What are the appropriate system model, requirements and transmission methods for UHDTV, HDR and immersive, including 3D (stereoscopy and holographic type), multi-view and free-viewpoint video signals using different transport means?

-– What enhancements to existing Recommendations are required to provide energy savings directly or indirectly in information and communication technologies (ICTs) or in other industries?
+– What enhancements to existing Recommendations are required to provide energy savings directly or indirectly in information and communication technologies or in other industries?
 What enhancements to developing or new Recommendations are required to provide such energy savings?

-– What is an appropriate way to convey large volume UHDTV and HDR signal from field to broadcaster station?
+– What is an appropriate way to convey large volume UHDTV, HDR and immersive signals from field to broadcaster station?

-– What mechanism is required for physical layer to enable IP-multicast for large volume data such as UHDTV and HDR signal?
+– What mechanism is required for physical layer to enable IP-multicast for large volume data such as UHDTV, HDR and immersive signals?

 A.3 Tasks